Andrea/LearningHaskell/README.md

 Learning Haskell
 ===============

 These notes are personal, not sure how much sense they would make to anyone else. i.e read at your own risk :d
+#### Language basic things that I might forget (according to me )

+* if needs else
+* if is an expression
+* an expression is code that returns a value
+* valid in functions name, usually used a non lazy function (strict)
+* Functions names start with lowercase
+* When a function doesn't take any parameters, we usually say it's a definition (or a name).
+Because we can't change what names (and functions) mean once we've defined them
+* not sure how I feel about throwing exceptions

 ### File Parser